devhelpr/prompttoform/multi-language-planning.md

   "requestedLanguages": string[] (ISO 639-1 language codes), "confidence": number (0-1),
   "reasoning": string,
-  "suggestedLanguages": string[] (if no specific languages mentioned) }
+  "suggestedLanguages": string[] (if no specific languages mentioned), "languageDetails": [
+    {
+      "code": "en",
+      "name": "English",
+      "nativeName": "English"
+    }
+  ]
+}

+For languageDetails, provide:
+- code: ISO 639-1 language code
+- name: English name of the language
+- nativeName: How the language is written in its native script

 Be conservative - only return true for isMultiLanguageRequested if there are clear indicators.`;